-We surveyed direct suppliers representing in excess of 90% of our 2013 expenditures for direct materials.
-We assessed our industry as well as others and confirmed that this risk-based approach is consistent with how many peer companies are approaching the Dodd-Frank Act.
+We surveyed direct suppliers representing in excess of 80% of all suppliers and over 90% of our 2015 expenditures for direct materials.
+Based on our evaluation of the industry and other filers, our risk-based approach is consistent with the methodology of peer companies and the overall marketplace in surveying suppliers.
+In sending those surveys, we asked for completion of the CFSI Conflict Minerals Reporting Template.